kamilpreweda/QuantumWorld_v1.0/README.md

 Since it was my own idea, the solutions were not so easy to find.

 It's not looking great but it was a huge amount of information, and I struggled a lot.
 I guess that the most important thing I learned from this project is that every problem can be solved in some way given enough time.

+P.S.

+The second most important thing I learned is that I like web applications much more.